 Contact an Experienced Lawyer

 CBD Oil is a semi-legal marijuana extract in Georgia.
-For a free consultation with an experienced criminal defense attorney in Marietta, contact The Phillips Law Firm, LLC.
+For a consultation with an experienced criminal defense attorney in Marietta, contact The Phillips Law Firm, LLC.
 We routinely handle matters in Cobb County and nearby jurisdictions.